Estimated reading time: 4 minutes

-There are many reasons to enjoy a South African road trip: good signposting, plenty of easy roads and gorgeous landscapes to make your journey pleasant, but the trump card is the quinessential country farm stall.
-Strung along highways and byways at the sort of intervals occupied by fast food joints and gas stations in other countries, a South African farm stall is where local fresh produce and home-cooking come together in a burst of flavour and old fashioned hospitality.
-We pulled over for one soon after leaving Cape Town (“Stopping already?” queried my daughter) and were rewarded with the smell of fresh coffee, frying bacon and bread fresh out the oven: is there a better combination of aromas?
+There are many reasons to enjoy a South African road trip: good signposting, plenty of easy roads and gorgeous landscapes to make your journey pleasant, but the trump card is the quintessential country farm stall.
+Strung along highways and byways at the sort of intervals occupied by fast food joints and gas stations in other countries, a South African farm stall is where local fresh produce and home cooking come together in a burst of flavour and old-fashioned hospitality.
+We pulled over for one soon after leaving Cape Town (“Stopping already?” queried my daughter) and were rewarded with the smell of fresh coffee, frying bacon and bread fresh out of the oven: is there a better combination of aromas?

 The road began to shrink, as roads do in the country, trickling down all the way to the coast to putter out at the De Hoop Nature Reserve.
 The orchards and wheat fields disappeared, replaced by stands of flame-coloured pincushion proteas; flocks of sheep gave way to herds of antelope and zebra.
 We set up our tent overlooking a great lagoon covered in water birds while yet more birds hopped at our feet and filled the air with warbling chatter.
 If there is a more idyllic spot on the Cape coast, I’ve yet to find it.